web-infra-dev/rsbuild/packages/document/docs/en/config/tools/webpackChain.md

 #### CHAIN_ID

-Some common Chain IDs are predefined in the Builder, and you can use these IDs to locate the built-in Rule or Plugin.
+Some common Chain IDs are predefined in the Rsbuild, and you can use these IDs to locate the built-in Rule or Plugin.

 :::tip
 Please note that some of the rules or plugins listed below are not available by default.
 They will only be included in the webpack configuration when you enable specific options or register certain plugins.